TubeHaus.com

 Rule

 Noise devices (radios and other devices) may not be audible beyond 50 feet.
 If you bring your own music with you inside the City Limits of New Braunfels, you better bring a "Tape Measure" with you, so you can check how far away your music can be heard in case the Cops say you're in violation at 50 feet & 1 inch..
-Different > Noise Devices:
+Different > You Can Listen To Your Music!!!

 New